Client profile

 Out-of-network providers typically bill clients directly, and then it becomes the clients’ responsibility to seek reimbursement from their insurers.

-If you wish to receive direct reimbursements from insurance payers, you’ll need to decide whether to apply to be credentialed on one or more health insurance company payer panels.
+If you wish to receive direct reimbursements from insurance payers, you’ll need to decide whether to apply to one or more insurance panels for therapists.

 A payer panel is a group of healthcare practitioners who work with an insurance company to provide services to clients and patients enrolled with that particular health insurance company.

-Every insurance company operates its own panel.
+Every insurance company operates its own insurance panel for therapists and other providers.
 Consumers and clients who are covered by a particular health insurance company are entitled to seek the health and mental health services and treatments covered under their plan from practitioners credentialed on that insurer’s payer panel.

-There are potential benefits and drawbacks for all practitioners in private practice to consider with regard to getting credentialed and joining a health insurer’s payer panel.
+There are potential benefits and drawbacks for all practitioners in private practice to consider with regard to insurance paneling for therapists and joining a health insurer’s payer panel.

 Dylan O’Hare, a medical billing health tech expert with more than 10 years of experience as a medical biller specializing in mental health, says this may be one of the most important decisions any private practice clinician will make.